Till the Stars Come Down

 Till the Stars Come Down is a romantic drama play by Beth Steel.
 It originally premiered at London's National Theatre in 2024.
 It subsequently transferred to the Theatre Royal Haymarket in London's West End in 2025.
-The production was nominated for two 2024 Lawrence Olivier Awards, including Best New Play.
+The production was nominated for two 2024 Laurence Olivier Awards, including Best New Play.

 Synopsis

 Unfolding over one scorching summer day during the wedding of Sylvia and Marek, a Polish immigrant.
 Set in a former East Midlands mining town, the play follows Sylvia's working-class family as passions ignite and long-held secrets surface, testing loyalties and forcing characters to confront a future full of uncertainty.
 The play blends humor and tragedy, exploring complex family dynamics, love, loss, and the scars left by political and economic history.

 Production History

 London (2024)

 The play made its world premiere on 24 January 2024 at the Dorfman Theatre at the National Theatre.
 The production was directed by Bijan Sheibani.
 The production closed on 16 March 2024.